From April 2023 our catering suppliers are The Contract Dining Company (CDC).

 All school meals provided by us here at Greenvale are provided FREE OF CHARGE.
 The Government currently offer all children that are infant school aged (Reception, Year 1 and Year 2) a free school meal daily.

 Years 3 and above will need to pay for their meal unless they are classed as a Pupil Premium Child.
+The cost for a school dinner is £2.34 per day.

 The Contract Dining Company provide us with a wide range of school dinner options that change from week to week, and from term to term.
 This is reviewed regularly by the school and menus can be collected from the school office.